 - Use it more often.
 Don’t keep your wallet in your pocket for too long or it will mess up its appearance.
-Aging is a natural process that will happen with time, so just go about your life while the magic happens!
+Ageing is a natural process that will happen with time, so just go about your life while the magic happens.

 - Take advantage of the elements—such as sun and rain—so natural chemicals can start forming on the surface of the leather.

 Leather comes in two types namely, full grain and top grain.
 Specifically, full-grain leather is the highest quality with a beautiful, natural look that develops a patina quickly.
 On the other hand, top-grain leather can also develop patina but takes longer.

 The treatment process used on the leather determines how fast or well your wallet develops a patina.
 For instance, vegetable-tanned leather is the best for patina, while chrome-tanned leather will never look old.

 The difference arises because vegetable-tanned leather is treated with plant-based oils, whereas chrome-tanned leather is treated with chemicals.
 Consequently, the process makes vegetable-tanned leather more natural and receptive to the environment, hastening the aging process.

 These leathers have a thicker grain structure, allowing them to age well.
 They also include more natural oils and waxes, which creates a glossy patina over time.

 The following table shows a comparison of the different types of leather and how they show patina:

 Will Patina Affect the Quality of Leather?